OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 How to use Ghidra for extracting strings for a native binary has already been discussed in the section "[Using Disassemblers and Decompilers](0x04c-tampering-and-reverse-engineering#ghidra "Using Disassembler and Decompilers")".

-`strings` is a CLI based tool and using it is straightforward, as demonstrated below for a native library:
+`strings` is a CLI based tool and is pretty straightforward to use, as demonstrated below for a native library:

 ```bash
 strings libnative-lib.so